Emmytobs/react-accordion-library/README.md

 ## AccordionItem

 The `AccordionItem` component is the direct child under `Accordion` component.
 You must have at least one `AccordionItem` component nested within the top-level Accordion component, else you will get an error.
 The `AccordionItem` component is designed using the render props approach of react component design.
-It takes a function as it's direct child which is called in the Accordion component and passed an argument 'contentIsVisible', and returns some JSX.
+It takes a function as its direct child which is called in the Accordion component and passed an argument 'contentIsVisible', and returns some JSX.
 The argument has a boolean value and it represents a piece of state that tells the AccordionItem whether it has been clicked on or not, which tells the component to collapse the `Content` or not to.
 This also means you can also use the contentIsVisible argument to implement certain visual cues when the accordion item has been collapsed or not.
-For example, you can set an arrow icon to point upwards or downwards depending on the whether the cotent is visible (or is unfolded) or not visible (or is collapsed)
+For example, you can set an arrow icon to point upwards or downwards depending on the whether the content is visible (or is unfolded) or not visible (or is collapsed)

 Example: